patrickod/blog-yesteryear/source/about/index.markdown

 footer: true
 ---

 I'm an Irish software engineer living abroad in San Francisco, California.
-I'm write code @ [Intercom](https://www.intercom.io) and hack on infrastructure and other projects at [Noisebridge](https://noisebridge.net)
+I write code @ [Intercom](https://www.intercom.io) and hack on infrastructure and other projects at [Noisebridge](https://noisebridge.net)

 You can also find me on